-Day-2 was going to be more hectic one as we planned to visit Dhanaulti and Kanatal with a stopover at Suranda Devi Temple.
+Day-2 was going to be a more hectic one as we planned to visit Dhanaulti and Kanatal with a stopover at Surkanda Devi temple.
 So, after breakfast, we got the tank full and hit the road again.
 Time read 08.30 hrs.
-The route to Dhanaulti was beautiful with barren mountains without a shrub, a blue sky above and winding roads beneath.
+The route to Dhanaulti was beautiful with barren mountains without a shrub, a blue sky above, and winding roads beneath.
 On the way, we stopped on a roadside maggie joint.
-The hoarding at the stall said “welcome back Maggie”.
+The hoarding at the stall said, “welcome back Maggie”.

 By the time we fully absorbed the view and satiated the photographer within us, the time read 12.00 noon.
-How much I wished that there was a slide which took us back to the parking.
+How much I wished that there was a slide that took us back to the parking.
 Running down this hill was an equally uphill task.
-Took us about 40 mins to reach parking from hill top.
-When we left Dhanaulti, time read 13.00 hrs.
+Took us about 40 mins to reach parking from hilltop.
+When we left Dhanaulti, the time read 13.00 hrs.

-Our next stop was Camping site at Kanatal.
-Well, this place nothing much other than good camps overlooking beautiful backdrop.
+Our next stop was the Camping site at Kanatal.
+Well, this place nothing much other than good camps overlooking a beautiful backdrop.
 Still, the drive was scenic and worth it.
 By the time, we left Kanatal, it was 14.30 hrs.
 Finally, while crossing Dhanaulti, we saw Eco Park and decided to stop for 10-15 mins.
-Its a nice well maintained park with some adventure activities for kids.
-One side of the park overlooks a beautiful valley but having seen view from Suranda Devi temple, this view didn’t enchant us much.
+It is a nice well-maintained park with some adventure activities for kids.
+One side of the park overlooks a beautiful valley but having seen the view from Surkanda Devi temple, this view didn’t enchant us much.

 By the time we left the park, it was already 16.30 hrs.
 We had planned go head directly to hotel and rest however, upon reaching the turn to Lal Tibba, we decided to cover this point as well.